Seagate/cortx-hare/rfc/5/README.md

    - This is OK that the keys in the KV are not reader-friendly and don't expose the logical name of the mero process.
 The end user will need to look into [Consul services](https://www.consul.io/api/agent/service.html) to learn the state of the particular mero process.
 2. Checker script must check both value in Consul KV and `pgrep` the process.
 This is required to make sure that the value in KV is not obsolete.
 3. "online" status shown at the diagram is chosen for the sake of simplicity.
 The exhaustive list of the values to store can be seen in [4/KV](../4/README.md).

-# Interaction with Consul
+## Interaction with Consul

 Internally `hax` uses [python-consul](https://pypi.org/project/python-consul/) Python module to interact with Consul.
-HaX depends on Consul KV and Consul watchers.
+HaX depends on Consul KV and Consul watches.

-## Incoming HTTP requests
+### Incoming HTTP requests

 `hax` receives HTTP POST requests from Consul's [watch handler](https://www.consul.io/docs/agent/watches.html#http-endpoint).
 The payload is JSON formatted data with the following structure: